Goulartjs/Goulartjs/README.md

 - 👋 Hi, I’m @Goulartjs
-- 👀 I’m interested in compartilhar e aprender novos projetos
+- 👀 I’m interested in interested in sharing and learning new projects
-- 🌱 I’m currently learning Javascript, Phyton
+- 🌱 I’m currently learning Javascript, Python
-- 💞️ I’m looking to collaborate  no crescimento e conheceimento da àrea
+- 💞️ I’m looking to collaborate in the growth and knowledge of the area
 - 📫 How to reach me: https://www.linkedin.com/in/tamara-goulart-a5970723a/
-- ⚡ Fun fact: Extremamente focada nos objetivos.
+- ⚡ Fun fact: Extremely focused on objectives.

 <!---
 Goulartjs/Goulartjs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.